Archive for the 'Cooking' Category

 Packaging

 Last night I decided to give the burgers a try.
+Try to check this out by buying the same one day to experience what I said about it.
 The box comes with 4 burgers inside with 2 in each of the plastic wrappers.
 Even though it was much too cold to fire up the grill outside, we are fortunate to have an inside grill to use to prepare the burgers.
 I also had some wheat buns that I added to the grill as well.
 And I finished each patty with a slice of cheddar cheese for the last couple minutes of grilling.

 Grilling